 For those who want to stay in but still get their adrenaline going, a games night can be perfect.
 Whether you’re playing Twister, getting competitive with our personal fave Heads Up! which sees you acting out, miming and making sounds to mimic animals, celebrities and other popular culture words, or bringing out an old classic board game like Cluedo, it can be a great way to get together with friends, family or your partner to have a laugh indoors when the weather is FREEZING!

 The world of mobile and online gaming entertainment is great for playing games too and can be a great option if you’re on your own at home when its cold outside!
 Remember when Candy Crush literally took over so many peoples lives?
 Social networks have a lot to answer for when promoting such fun games, even tower defence games, ones that you need to go back on everyday to tend to (remember Farmville and Frontierville- I swear I spent more time on that than I did studying for my undergraduate degree!) and titles inspired by land-based and online casinos.
 Many are free to play, governed by easy to understand rules and are so immersive that they quickly win the hearts and minds of those looking for a little escapism.
+It is important that you have the best satellite internet for gaming so that you get and stay connected during your gameplay.
+Let’s face it; no one likes their internet to be buffering or to disconnect mid game!

 My partner and my mam are the gamers closest to me as I don’t have as much time to play as I used to.
 The ones I have on my phone were really easy to download for free or a very low cost from the App Store (I’m sure they’ll be available on the Google Play store too!).
 My favourites are Heads Up! for playing with friends and my partner, Words 2 which I play either with other gamers online or my partner, Pokémon GO which is brilliant for encouraging me to walk further and further, the National Lottery App which I use for putting the Euromillions and National Lottery on, plus I love to play the instant win games like Monopoly and bingo every now and again.
 I don’t give myself a huge budget on there, its all done responsibly as it should be and I really limit myself to the amount of credit that I add.